A legacy of service that goes back to the founding of the country

 These treaties laid the groundwork for the Oneida Indian Nation’s recognized sovereignty today.
 The Nation continues to recognize the contributions of its ancestors that chose freedom over tyranny that brings unity to our region and country.

-Nation Members’ Legacy to Service
+Nation Members’ legacy to service

 Oneida Indian Nation Members continue to serve in the United States military, a legacy of service that goes back to the founding of the country.
 We take great pride in this interminable bond and honor all Oneidas that choose to protect our country’s freedom at home and abroad.